Jim Bowman’s latest book is Illinois Blues: How the Ruling Party Talks to Voters

 Corporate History and other commissioned books:

 * Reach Out . . .
-The Story of Motorola and its People, by Harry Mark Petrakis, 2003; Bowman was an editor.
+The Story of Motorola and its People, by Harry Mark Petrakis, 2003; Bowman was a researcher and editor.

 * Blithe Spirit: Conservative commentary on events and others’ commentary.
 Chicago newspapers, churches, Oak Park (IL), politics, and the merely curious.

 1982-85.
-For the Tribune Sunday Magazine, “The Way We Were," a column on Chicago history using Tribune clips and Chicago Historical Society, Newberry Library, and Art Institute of Chicago files.
+For the Chicago Tribune Magazine, “The Way We Were,” weekly column on Chicago history.